DJTomos/Lab/Readme.md

 # Create a new Windows VM and create a new AD Forest, Domain and DC

-This template will deploy a new VM (along with a new VNet and Load Balancer) and will configure it as a Domain Controller and create a new forest and domain.
+This template will deploy 5 VMs (along with a new VNet and Load Balancer) and will configure it as:

+- a Domain Controller and create a new forest and domain.
+- a Certificate Server
+- an ADFS Server
+- a Web Application Proxy server
+- a Management server

 Click the button below to deploy